cschwem2er/facerec/README.md

 This package provides an interface to the [Kairos Face Recognition API](https://www.kairos.com/docs/api/).
-The API detects faces in images and returns estimates for demographics like gender, ethnicity and age.
+The API detects faces in images and returns estimates for demographics.
 It is also capable of recognizing and verifying humans across several images.

-Important note: Kairos decided to shut down its diversity recognition features (see [here](http://www.kairos.com/blog/we-ve-retired-our-diversity-recognition-app-here-s-why)).
+Important note: Kairos decided to shut down its online demo for diversity recognition features (see [here](http://www.kairos.com/blog/we-ve-retired-our-diversity-recognition-app-here-s-why)).
-As of June 2018, the API still returns ethnicity annotations, but it is unclear how long this will be the case.
-All other face recognition attributes will probably be unaffected.
+As of July 2018, the API still returns ethnicity annotations, but it also seems as if they will not provide free access anymore.
+Until the release of an official statement from Kairos, I will stop the development of this package.

 ## How to Install